 Sites within the existing City limits may be constrained due to the anticipated size of the proposed senior living project.
 However, several sites owned by the Ames Community School District have an LUPP designation that could justify zoning to accommodate these uses.
-These school sites include 2714-2806 George Washington Carver Avenue (on the west side of Somerset); 3915 Mortensen Road (the eastern portion of the middle school site fronting on State Avenue); and 2005 24th Street (the triangular parcel east of Somerset).
+These school (or former school) sites include 2714-2806 George Washington Carver Avenue (on the west side of Somerset); 3915 Mortensen Road (the eastern portion of the middle school site fronting on State Avenue); and 2005 24th Street (the triangular parcel east of Somerset).
 The former Roosevelt School (1000 9th Street) and Wilson-Beardshear School (900 Carroll Avenue) are surrounded by UCRM (Urban Core Residential Medium Density).
 This zoning designation does not allow the proposed uses and are much smaller than the size needed for the senior living project.

-Other vacant sites within the City that are zoned RH or FS-RM and may be of sufficient size include Ringgenberg development on Oakwood Road, land between Maricopa Drive and US 30, and land between S. 16th Street and US 30.
+Other vacant sites within the City that are zoned RH or FS-RM and may be of sufficient size include Ringgenberg development on Oakwood Road and land between S. 16th Street and US 30 lying south of the new Campus Crest development.
 Please note that staff has not approached any of the owners of these sites to determine whether they are available or at what cost.
 Neither can we state that they meet the specific needs of the developer.